---

 datadog.addLambdaFunctions([<LAMBDA_FUNCTIONS>]);

-Set the environment variable DD_CAPTURE_LAMBDA_PAYLOAD to true on your Lambda functions.
+Set the environment variable `DD_CAPTURE_LAMBDA_PAYLOAD` to `true` on your Lambda functions.

 To prevent any sensitive data within request or response JSON objects from being sent to Datadog, you can scrub specific parameters.

-To do this, add a new file datadog.yaml in the same folder as your Lambda function code.
-Obfuscation of fields in the Lambda payload is then available through the replace_tags block within apm_config settings in datadog.yaml:
+To do this, add a new file `datadog.yaml` in the same folder as your Lambda function code.
+Obfuscation of fields in the Lambda payload is then available through [the replace_tags block](https://docs.datadoghq.com/tracing/configure_data_security/#scrub-sensitive-data-from-your-spans) within `apm_config` settings in `datadog.yaml`:

 apm_config: